 From the outside, many people with narcissistic personality disorder seem to have successful, happy relationships.
 Pictures and posts on social media support the idea.
 Public demeanor and behavior rarely reveal that anything is amiss.

 Unfortunately, that’s the issue with narcissists.
-Their outside, public lives are meant to be admired.
+They craft their public, outside lives in order to secure admiration.
 But their inner life is fraught with insecurity, intimidation, and manipulation of those closest to them.
 If you’ve been in a relationship with this personality type for any length of time, you likely know the strain of balancing what’s happening between you privately and what you show the world.
 Not a recipe for much joy or loving intimacy.

 You Can Never Get Back to the Best Days of Your Love

 The courtship phase of your relationship was probably a dream.
-However, that phase, for the narcissist was never meant to last.
+However, it’s a strong likelihood that he or she never intended that phase phase to last.
 It was orchestrated to complete the public image.
 Securing a partner worthy of them was the goal.
 To maintain it is usually a program of gaslighting, abuse, and manipulative behavior…not love and trust.
 The narcissist needs to control and absorb attention.
-This only gets more and more exhausting for their partner as time goes by.
+The narcissistic relationship only gets more and more exhausting for their partner as time goes by.

 There is No Time to be Anything but Unhappy

-The relationship is predictably miserable no matter how hard you work to turn things around
+The narcissistic relationship is predictably miserable no matter how hard you work to turn things around

 Narcissistic partners keep misery going for their partners.
 They want the people close to them to feel off-balance and unsure of the relationship.
 It’s a control tactic that keeps their partner constantly attuned to them and keeping the peace.
 Blaming, criticizing, ignoring, forgetting, or dismissing you is the way your partner keeps you watching the clock, checking in, and feeling confused.
 You literally have very little time to consider your own needs or fulfillment.